Chelsea's Tammy Abraham and Fikayo Tomori to receive England call-ups

 "He scores all types of goals and has a wonderful understanding with Mason Mount."

-On whether Abraham will be awe struck by his call up, Higginbotham said: "No, I don't think he will be.
+On whether Abraham will be awestruck by his call-up, Higginbotham said: "No, I don't think he will be.
 He'll be going there full of confidence.
-He's there on merit, there's no doubt about it.
+He's there on merit, there's no player in better form at the moment from a forward's perspective.

 "Harry Kane is the main man, but he will be among the players below him.